Kontist #FintechPortraits

 The Kontist team ©Kontist, 2021

-Here we have different gradations: The account itself is free, those who need a bank card pay €9.
-The combination of account and bookkeeping costs €49, and for the all-round service with bank account, bookkeeping, and private and business tax returns, customers pay €99 to €149, depending on turnover.
+We have different levels here: The account itself is free, those who need a bank card pay €9.
+The combination of account and bookkeeping costs €49 and for the all-round service with bank account, bookkeeping and private and business tax returns, customers pay €99 to €149, depending on turnover.

 Christopher Plantener, founder of Kontist

-Kontist founder Christopher Plantener is a big fan of accelerator programs. ©Kontist, 2021
+Kontist founder Christopher Plantener is a big fan of accelerator programs.
+Kontist, 2021

-No one has thought about what happens when a machine takes over these services.
+Nobody has thought about what happens when a machine takes over these services.

 Christopher Plantener, founder of Kontist